slaclab/pydm-tutorial/docs/source/action/designer_expert.rst

 * **Step 2.**

-  With the new form available, let's add a ``QVBoxLayout`` widget and make it fill the whole form.
+  With the new form available, let's add a ``Vertical Layout`` widget and make it fill the whole form.
 Let's select ``Layout Vertically`` for the Form.

   .. figure:: /_static/action/inline/inline_layout.gif